GoogleCloudPlatform/gke-managed-certificates-demo/README.md

 To build out the environment, first we need to export two variables.

 The first one contains the domain name we want to assign to our Ingress.
-The second is the DNS managed zone name where we will create the DNS record for Ingress.
+The second is the DNS managed zone name which creates the DNS record for Ingress.

 Open a terminal and export these variables according to your setup:
 - `export DOMAIN="heyingress.fakedomain.com"`
 - `export MANAGED_ZONE="fakedomain-zone"`

 You will need to replace our fake values with your real domain.
 For instance if you owned google.com you could use.

 - `export DOMAIN="heyingress.google.com"`
 - `export MANAGED_ZONE="google-zone"`